Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

 ## 5. Throwing and Rethrowing: throw, throws
 - `throw`: Used to explicitly throw an exception.
-- `throws`: Used in method signatures to declare that a method might throw one or more exceptions.
+- `throws`: Used in method signatures to declare that a method might throw one or more exceptions.(Lab 4)

-#### Lab 5: Throwing and Rethrowing
+#### Lab 6: Throwing and Rethrowing
 ```java
 public class RethrowExample {
     public static void checkAge(int age) {